 Patrons who require scans of Special Collections materials should consult with a staff member when identifying the items they wish to have duplicated.
 Yellow scan request slips are available on the front counter of the Louisiana Collection Reading Room.
-Currently there is a charge of $5 per scan of Special Collections materials.
+Currently there is a charge of $10 per scan of Special Collections materials.
 We are unable to provide more than five scans for any single project.

 In the interest of preserving the existing order and arrangement of manuscript materials, please do not remove individual items from their boxes or folders when requesting reproductions.
 Instead, patrons should indicate in the notes area of the order form which items and folders they wish to have scanned.
 Additional request slips may also be used to bookmark a desired item's location.

 Patrons should consider ahead of time what level of detail and file format they desire.
 It is important to indicate these preferences clearly on the scan request form.
 Scanned images are often too large to be e-mailed.
 If scans are to be delivered via postal mail, and no storage media is supplied by the patron, there is an additional charge of $1 per CD and $2 per DVD for any discs that the requested images are copied to.
 As there is no guarantee that CDs and DVDs will be available, patrons are encouraged to provide their own storage media.

 Please note that scan orders cannot be fulfilled within the same day, and that larger orders may require several weeks.

 If CDs or DVDs of scans are to be mailed, the patron requesting scans is responsible for all applicable postage costs.
 More information on delivery options for scanned materials can be found here.